Efficient total face coloring of planar and toroidal maps: Maps and tilings

-\begin{definition} \cite[Section 1.3]{Branko} A {\it tessellation} or {\it tiling} $T$ is the covering of a surface using one or more geometric shapes, called {\it tiles}, with no overlaps and no gaps.
+\begin{definition} \cite[Section 1.3]{Branko} A {\it tessellation}, or {\it tiling} $T$ is the covering of a surface using one or more geometric shapes, called {\it tiles}, with no overlaps and no gaps.
 An {\it edge} of $T$ is the intersection between two bordering tiles.
 A {\it vertex} of $T$ is the nonempty intersection of three or more edges.
-A {\it flag} of $T$ is a triple consisting of a mutually incident vertex, edge and tile of $T$.
+A {\it flag} of $T$ consists of a vertex, an edge and a tile of $T$, that are mutually incident to each other.
+All tiles of $T$ are understood as closed sets that include their vertices and edges.
+A tiling $T$ is said to be {\it edge-to-edge} if any two tiles of $T$ are either disjoint, or have precisely one common point, which is a vertex of the tiles sharing it, or share a segment, which is an edge of the two tiles sharing it.
 A tiling $T$ is {\it regular} if its automorphism group acts transitively on its {\it flags}.
-This is equivalent to the tiles of $T$ being congruent regular polygons and $T$ being an {\it edge-to-edge} tiling between such tiles.
-A tiling $T$ is {\it Archimedean} if the arrangement of tiles around each vertex is similar.
+This is equivalent to the tiles of $T$ being congruent regular polygons and $T$ being {\it edge-to-edge}.
+A tiling $T$ is {\it Archimedean} if the arrangements of tiles around all vertices are similar.
 A tiling $T$ is {\it uniform} if the automorphism group of $T$ acts transitively on the vertex set of $T$. \end{definition}

+\begin{definition} \cite[pg.
+319]{BV}.
+Let $1<h\in\mathbb{Z}$.
+An {\it $h$-zonogon} is a convex polygon in $\mathbb{R}^2$ with $2h$ vertices $A_0,A_1,\ldots,A_{2h-1}$ and $2h$ sides given by segments forming pairs of parallel sides of equal lengths and opposite orientations.
+Given an $h$-zonogon $X$, an orientable surface $S=S_X$ of genus $h-1$ is obtained from $X$ by identifying its pairs of opposite sides: in which case $X$ is said to be an {\it $h$-cutout} of $S_X$.
+A map $M(G)$ of a simple connected graph $G$ of genus $h-1$ in $S_X$ can be represented by considering $X$, not only as an $h$-zcutout of $S(X)$, but also as a {\it $h$-cutout} of $M(G)$.
+In such a case, $M(G)$ can be recovered by identifying the pairs of opposite sides of $X$, as expressed in (\ref{equiv}). \end{definition}

+\begin{definition} A {\it lattice} $\mathcal{L}$ in $\mathbb{R}^2$ is an infinite set of points $\mathcal{L}=\{a_1v_1+a_2; a_1,a_2\in\mathbb{Z}\}$, where $\{v_1,v_2\}$ is a basis for $\mathbb{R}^2$.
+The area enclosed by such vectors $v_1$ and $v_2$ forms a parallelogram (or rectangle) known as a {\it fundamental domain}.
+A {\it lattice tiling} is a tiling by translates of a single tile (e.g. a fundamental domain) by the points of a lattice.
+This tile serves as a 2-cutout for the toroid $S$ and the mentioned translates are said to be {\it lattice-translates}. \end{definition}